Manohar2710/android-cheat-sheet/README.md

 * **Difference between launch and async.** [Answer](https://github.com/Manohar2710/android-cheat-sheet/blob/master/Android%20Libraries/diff_launch_asynch.md)

 * **Explain Suspend function in kotlin.**
 	- Suspend function are regular function, which can be paused and resumed at later time.
 They can execute long running operations with blocking.

-The syntax of suspend function is same regular function except for addition of suspend keyword.
+	- The syntax of suspend function is same regular function except for addition of suspend keyword.

+	- can only be called from a coroutine or a another suspend function.

 ### Android Architecture